MicrosoftDocs/security/zero-trust/develop/identity.md

 ---
-title: Building apps using a Zero Trust approach to identities
+title: Building apps with a Zero Trust approach to identity
 description: Learn how to build trustworthy, Zero Trust-ready applications with secure authentication and authorization. ms.date: 10/14/2021 ms.service: security